The Grand Design Effect inspires DIY projects for 38% of homeowners

 The research commissioned by home assistance provider, HomeServe, also finds that the younger generation (18–34-year-olds) are the most inspired when it comes to copying what they see on the screen, with this age group the most likely to undertake home maintenance tasks (64% v 38% of all age groups)*.

-Across all age groups, some of the most likely tasks Brits are set to undertake include electrical work (25%), plumbing work (20%) and home insulation or weatherproofing (17%).
+Across all age groups, some of the most likely tasks UK homeowners are likely to undertake include painting and decorating and outdoor construction.

-But experts are warning that attempting home maintenance without being fully prepared or skilled can incur a financial impact.
+Experts are warning that attempting home maintenance without being fully prepared or skilled can incur a financial impact.
 The research found attempting home maintenance, whilst not being fully prepared, has led to a fifth of Brits (20%) having to fork out the sum of £329 on average to remedy the problem.

 These costly mistakes could be the reason that half of homeowners (50%) say they’d like more information on how to upskill before attempting future projects.